Jan 01 2001

 The Applicability of Credit Scoring in Credit Unions

-This monograph serves as a primer on credit scoring, explaining different approaches to constructing scorecards.
-It reviews three different types of scoring systems, and explains how to use scorecards most effectively in an underwriting system, and they discuss the use of judgmental underwriting systems.
+This report serves as a primer on credit scoring, explaining different approaches to constructing scorecards.
+It reviews three different types of scoring systems, and explains how to use scorecards most effectively in an underwriting system, and discusses the use of judgmental underwriting systems.
 It also provides a condensed users guide to credit scoring systems.

 It shows how to evaluate the data used to construct a scorecard and explains the importance of the data used.
 It reviews the advantages and disadvantages of three different types of scoring systems: 1) customized, 2) generic, and 3) semi-customized.